greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/intro/arch_overview.html.md

 When mirroring is enabled in a Greenplum Database system, the system automatically fails over to the mirror copy if a primary copy becomes unavailable.
 A Greenplum Database system can remain operational if a segment instance or host goes down only if all portions of data are available on the remaining active segments.

-If the master cannot connect to a segment instance, it marks that segment instance as *invalid* in the Greenplum Database system catalog.
+If the coordinator cannot connect to a segment instance, it marks that segment instance as *invalid* in the Greenplum Database system catalog.
 The segment instance remains invalid and out of operation until an administrator brings that segment back online.
 An administrator can recover a failed segment while the system is up and running.
 The recovery process copies over only the changes that were missed while the segment was nonoperational.

 If you do not have mirroring enabled and a segment becomes invalid, the system automatically shuts down.
 An administrator must recover all failed segments before operations can continue.